 When you are living paycheck to paycheck, the idea of someone cutting into that paycheck is frightening.
-But there are ways to to prevent wage garnishment.
-Some people who are on the brink of a garnishment are able to negotiate a payment plan with creditors in order to avoid a garnishment.
+But there are ways to prevent wage garnishment.
+Some people who are on the brink of garnishment are able to negotiate a payment plan with creditors in order to avoid a garnishment.
 In these cases, creditors may ask that you make payments through automatic bank withdrawals so that they do not have to rely on your remembering to send a check.

 Those who are facing wage garnishment for a large amount of for several creditors may choose to stop wage garnishment by filing for bankruptcy.

 Filing either a Chapter 7 or a Chapter 13 bankruptcy is one way to stop the threat of wage garnishment.
 When a bankruptcy attorney sets the wheels in motion to file bankruptcy, it creates an automatic stay.
 This means that most creditors must stop their efforts to collect debts by whatever means they are using or are planning to use.
 This includes phone calls, letters, bank account levies, judgments, or wage garnishments.

 In many cases, if your finances have reached the level of turmoil that would encourage a creditor to pursue wage garnishment, it is likely that bankruptcy may have crossed your mind anyway.
 Often those with lower to mid-range incomes will file a Chapter 7 bankruptcy because it will wipe out most debts and allow a fresh start in most cases.
 Many times wage garnishments that have already begun can be reversed, and sometimes people are even able to have the monies taken returned to them.
 To qualify for a Chapter 7 bankruptcy you must pass a means test and be willing to live with personal assets below designated levels.
 To most people who are considering a Chapter 7 bankruptcy fulfilling these requirements will not require any major lifestyle change.